Laws help enforce some environmental treaties - but not on climate

 That pact included the threat of trade sanctions.
 But with such clear and measurable results, they have not been required, as disputes have been settled amicably.

-“This ‘human face’ galvanised the international community to come together and take action,” said Dan Tengo of the U.N.
+“This ‘human face’ galvanized the international community to come together and take action,” said Dan Tengo of the U.N.
 Environment Programme in Nairobi.